2021 Right Livelihood Laureates to be honoured on December 1

 - Canadian Indigenous rights defender Freda Huson – introduced by Swedish-Sámi singer and Indigenous rights advocate Maxida Märak; and

-- The Indian organisation Legal Initiative for Forest and Environment (LIFE) – introduced by Swedish Minister for Gender Equality and Housing Märta Stenevi.
+- The Indian organisation Legal Initiative for Forest and Environment (LIFE) – introduced by Johanna Sandahl, President of the Swedish Society for Nature Conservation.

 As part of the Award, the four Laureates are each receiving 1 million SEK (ca. 100,000 EUR or 115,000 USD) to further their work.